Applicants for Residency Positions

-The AUA match opens for applicants on 09-01-2012.
-Usually, we receive around 180 applications for our 2-3 civilian positions.
+The AUA match opens for applicants in September 2016.
+Usually, we receive around 250-300 applications for our 3 civilian positions.
 The military position is matched separately under an agreement with the Department of Defense.
-We close our accrual of applicants on 09-30-2012 and begin the process of evaluating the applications.
+We will likely close our accrual of applicants on 10-01-2016 and begin the process of evaluating the applications.
 In general, incomplete applications should be made complete before the end of the first week of October, or they will be dropped from consideration.
 When completed, applications are divided for consideration by several independent committees of faculty.
 These committees score the application and rank-order each according to their area of review.
 Except for the program director, no faculty member sits on more than one committee and the results of other committees’ scoring are blinded until after the interviews are completed.
-Each area is weighted as determined by the faculty at the annual review of program effectiveness (ARPE).
-Based upon the weighted overall score, the top candidates are invited until 30-32 are scheduled for interviews on during the first week of December (12-03-2012 and 12-04-2012).
+Each area is weighted as determined by the faculty at the Annual Program Evaluation (APE) review.
+Based upon the weighted overall score, the top candidates are invited until 30-32 are scheduled for interviews on during the first week of December (12-05-2016 and 12-06-2016).

 The committees are:

 - Personal Statements, Life Experiences, Honors & Awards

 The interviews are conducted in conjunction with the students’ visit to campus on the dates noted above.

 - Transportation to San Antonio —student expense